Janez Janša: Controversies

 Janša has served as the leader of SDS ever since 1993 without a single other contender for the post.
 Party members are extremely loyal to Janša; it has been noted that the party appears to resemble a cult, with numerous past members claiming that Janša leads the party in an authoritarian manner and that no dissent is tolerated.
 SDS MEP Romana Jordan Cizelj was reportedly the only one within the party leadership to openly voice her doubts about Janša's continued leadership of the party whilst serving a prison sentence for corruption.
 Jordan Cizelj was subsequently not allowed to run for re-election as MEP on the SDS ticket as punishment for her disloyalty to Janša.

 Janša is known as a prolific Twitter user, earning him the nickname Marshal Twitto (a reference to the honorary military title of (Marshal) Josip Broz Tito), Janša tends to be pugnacious in his interactions on the site, with one commentator describing him as "[...] using social media to insult journalists, political opponents, the general public, and anybody who does not agree with him", and The New York Times describing him as "[...] setting the benchmark for intemperate social media messaging by a national leader".
 He has also been known to proactively block people he dislikes on the site (including journalists and random users who had never interacted with him on the site).
-Janša has been sued for defamation after labeling a journalist a "washed-up prostitute" in a tweet.
+Janša has been sued for defamation after labelling a journalist a "washed-up prostitute" in a tweet.
 The case is to be litigated before the Constitutional Court.
 A 2020 analysis of Janša's more than 64.000 Twitter followers revealed that 73.3% were fake accounts.
-That year, Janša announced the administrator of his Twitter user profile would remove fake accounts.
+That year, Janša announced that the administrator of his Twitter user profile would remove fake accounts.
 Janša's large number of fake Twitter followers has been noted in the media for years.
 Janša was also a Parler user, inviting his Twitter followers to join him on the site in an English-language tweet.
 Janša followed several controversial far-right figures and conspiracy theorists on the site.